mina-builders-team/awesome-o1js/README.md

   Blog post series on the use of actions and reducers.
 - [Nullifiers in o1js](https://www.o1labs.org/blog/the-many-saints-of-privacy-nullifiers-in-o1js) -
   A blog post about Nullifiers.
+- [Token accounts](https://mackcee.substack.com/p/overcoming-mina-l1s-concurrency-limitations) - A blog post about Token Accounts and how to manage state.

 ### Tutorials